MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/troubleshooting/ios.md

 ## Issues during setup

 1. In the console, look for an Assert log with the message - "App Center SDK configured successfully".
 This verifies that the SDK is configured successfully.
-2. If you are using Cocoapods to integrate App Center in your iOS app and run into an error with the message - `CocoaPods - Unable to find a specification for MobileCenter`, run `pod repo update` to update your local Cocoapods repository and then run `pod install` again.
+2. If you are using Cocoapods to integrate App Center in your iOS app and run into an error with the message - `CocoaPods - Unable to find a specification for AppCenter`, run `pod repo update` to update your local Cocoapods repository and then run `pod install` again.
 3. If you are manually integrating the SDK binaries, make sure you have modules enabled for your project.

 ## Analytics data doesn't show up in the portal.